 Projects are expected to be completed within 12 months.
 After completing their research, scholars will have the opportunity to participate in one or more research conferences and to author a manuscript in a peer-reviewed journal.

 For AAFP members interested in becoming FMD RapSDI scholars, the 2023 application period will open July 1.
 Members must be practicing FPs in any post-residency stage of their career to apply.
-Potential applicants are encouraged to bookmark the FMD RapSDI webpage and visit it frequently for periodic updates on the application process.
+Learn more on the FMD RapSDI webpage.